qaalabs/DE5M5/docs/day1/your-mission.md

 # Your Mission

-This project uses sample data from a fictional library network.
+This project uses sample data from our fictional library network.

 ## Your Task

 Build a data quality pipeline that:

 - ✅ Ingests all data sources
 - ✅ Cleans and validates the data
 - ✅ Produces analysis-ready datasets